$50 Off Any Repair

 Find the Emergency Shutoff Valve

 Before you start any DIY plumbing repairs, you need to know where your main water supply valve is.
-This is because major leaks can quickly cause a lot of damage to your home.
+This is because major leaks can quickly cause significant damage to your home.

 The main water supply pipe in your house is usually located on a wall in your basement.
 The first valve on the pipe is usually the main shutoff.
 To block the water supply, rotate the handle clockwise until you hear the water stop flowing.